 To the South:

-Along the same dirt road you will find the Ribault Club.
-The Ribault Club was established in 1928 as a playground for the affluent, much like the “millionare’s club” on neighboring Jekyll Island.
-The club has been the site of many memorable parties and events over the years, hosting foreign dignitaries, captains of industry and society mavens.
+Along the same dirt road, you will find the Ribault Club.
+The Ribault Club was established in 1928 as a playground for the affluent, much like the “millionaire’s club” on neighboring Jekyll Island.
+The club has been the site of many memorable parties and events over the years, hosting foreign dignitaries, captains of industry, and society mavens.
 The club now hosts weddings and private events and has an information center that is worth the visit.

 Looking for lunch?
 Back out to A1A and turn right.
 A1A continues across the St John’s River via the ferry.
-Take the ferry across ($6 per car) and look for Singleton’s Restaurant.
-It doesn’t look like much but you can enjoy their fresh seafood on the deck that overlooks the river.
-The secret of Singleton’s lies in one of the back rooms.
-Hundreds of wooden boats fill the room, boats carved by a previous boat captain and Singletons employee.
+Take the ferry across ($6 per car) and look for Safe Harbor Seafood.

 To the West:

 Talk a walk on the wild side and explore the Okefenokee National Wildlife Rescue.
 Covering 630 square miles in southeast Georgia, the Okefenokee National Wildlife Refuge encompasses nearly all of the world-renowned Okefenokee Swamp.
 Alligators bask in the sun while flocks of white ibis, wood storks, and sandhill cranes forage in the shallow tea-colored water.
 The pine islands and uplands surrounding the swamp are home to such species as the gopher tortoise, endangered red-cockaded woodpecker, and indigo snake.
 This is a huge area with lots to offer so be sure to plan ahead.
 Distance from The Addison to the main entrance: 55 miles.
 Drive time approximately 1 hour and 20 minutes.